rgbkrk/rgbkrk.github.io/_posts/2013-06-15-used-books.markdown

 ![Piles of Books](http://i.imgur.com/kSmtbDI.jpg)

-Many used book stores have piles of books but don't appear to have a good system for entering them into a system or putting inventories online.
+Many used book stores have piles of books but don't appear to have a good system for entering them into a system, putting inventories online and sometimes don't have a way to display all of their books.
 There are stores/sites that do (Powell's, Half Price Books, and partially Amazon and their resellers), but all the small shops look like they're being crushed under piles of books.

 *We want those books moving, fluidly, into the hands of other avid readers.*